Faecal Occult Blood Testing (FIT)

-Several lower gastrointestinal symptoms can suggest colorectal cancer, including rectal bleeding, a change in bowel habits, weight loss, anaemia, abdominal pain, and blood in stools (faeces).
+Several lower gastrointestinal symptoms can suggest colorectal cancer, including rectal bleeding, a change in bowel habits, weight loss, anaemia, abdominal pain, blood in stools (faeces) and unexplained thrombocytosis.

 Where blood in stools is not visible (faecal occult blood) FIT tests can be used to detect its presence.

-Guidance about requesting the test (use the APPROVED FORM)
+Guidance about requesting the test (using the APPROVED FORM)